 By Drop-In Advisement orBy Appointment.

-How do you know if your question/concern can be addressed at a drop in?
-The box below should help you identify if you should visit a counselor during drop in or schedule an appointment.
+How do you know if your question/concern can be addressed during drop-in?
+The information below should help you identify if you should visit a counselor during drop in or schedule an appointment.

-Students must bring proof of completion of the required coursework (transcript, document, etc.)
+Students must bring proof of completion of the required coursework (transcript, document, etc.)*

 Brief Question (5-10 minutes)

 Orientation is designed to help you become more familiar with San Jose City College.
 Participating in orientation is critical to your success.